xxmmxx/CSMarkDesktop/PrivacyPolicy.md

 ## Personally Identifiable information
 We may collect personally identifiable information that you provide us with should you choose to open a Support Ticket or if you choose to signup to our mailing list (if we create one in the future), signup to any future CSMark Account , marketing emails or to notify you of possible security issues.
 This information may include your email address and name.

-We do not collect and will never ask you for your date of birth, your device's serial number, your device's IMEI number for LTE devices or any passwords relating to any non CSMark Product.
+We do not collect and will never ask you for your date of birth, your device's serial number, your device's IMEI number for LTE devices or any passwords relating to any non CSMark Product or service.

-We may collect passwords relating to our services if you create an account for our services but we will never ask you for it.
+We may collect passwords relating to our services if you create an account for our services but our agents, employees, representatives, and other staff will never ask you to give them your password.

 If we receive any personally identifiable information that we have not asked you for, we will try to delete it from our systems and inform you within a reasonable time frame.

 If we receive information that you are under the age of 13 through information volunteered by you, we will act accordingly in compliance with the law and as outlined in our Compliance section below.

 ## Non Personally Identifiable Information
-We may collect non-personally identifiable information when they interact with our services.
+We may collect non-personally identifiable information when users interact with our services.

 We may collect information such as:
 * Your Operating system and operating system version.
 E.g. Windows 10 Build 16299